+Successful completion of the curriculum in Mechatronics Technology prepares students for positions in businesses and industries that manufacture, utilize, or repair equipment incorporating electronics, mechanics, pneumatics, hydraulics and programming.
 A certificate is designed to provide career technical skills; it is not equivalent to an associate degree.

-Required Courses in the Recommended Sequence
+Required Courses

 Code Title Units

 ADVM 0003D Design for Additive Manufacturing - 3D Printing 3

 MECH 0004 Fundamentals of Mechatronics 4

 MECH 0010 Fundamentals of Electronics 4

 MECH 0014 Fabrication Techniques 2

 MECH 0025 Computers for Robotics and Automation 4

 MECH 0044 Mechatronic Processes and Materials 2

 MECH 0054 Mechatronics Systems 4

 MECH 0090 Microcontroller Embedded Systems 4

-Total Units
+Total Units 27